loevda/supplyChainDApp/README.md

 ## UML:
 __IMPORTANT NOTE__: __Activity__, __sequence__ and __state__ diagrams have been updated.
 Consumer __buyWine__ has been renamed __purchaseWine__ to remove ambiguity with retailer __buyWine__.
+The class diagram has been updated to reflect changes in the DApp smart contracts inheritance.

 ---
 ##### Activity diagram